leddoo/kibi/plan/main.md

 - road map:
+    - lsp.
+    - incremental.
+    - modules.
-    - basic traits.
+    - unordered decls.
     - codegen.
     - nat literals.
-    - unordered decls & compiler rework.
     - references.
     - multi-threading.
-    - modules.
     - macros.
     - basic proof inference.
+    - crates.

 - compiler rework.
-    - each "parse" has a unique `ParseId`.
-    - "parse" source: `(SourceId, SourceRange)`
-        - token source: `ParseRange`.
-        - expr source: `TokenRange`.
-        - these are local to a "parse".
-    - ir node source: `(ParseId, ExprId)`.
     - don't expose `ParseId`. instead have opaque `ExprSource`, `TermSource`, etc.
     - query functions either call update (but what about the changes), or require compiler to be up-to-date (panic if not).